What Is Non-Recourse Factoring?

 Non-Recourse Factoring Explained

 Full recourse factoring places all of the business’s liability that has engaged a factor for invoice factoring.
 Therefore, if a customer you have invoiced does not pay the invoice that the factor has bought from you, for any reason, then your company is responsible for paying the factor.
 Typically, the amount is what they gave as an advance and their lost fees.
+Factoring accounts receivable with recourse is the less-common method compared to factoring with non-recourse.

 In non-recourse factoring, the factor assumes the liability if your customer doesn’t pay the invoices you have sold them due to a qualified reason, which is most often customer insolvency.
 However, non-recourse factoring does not mean the business that sought the factor and received advances for the invoices takes no responsibility for unpaid invoices for any reason, at any time.